cisocrgroup/pocoweb/frontend/public_html/doc.md

 Get the settings of an user account with an id of `uid`.
 * [Authorization](#user-content-authorization) is required.
-* Admins can get the settings of any normal user account.
+* Administrators can get the settings of any normal user account.
 * Every user can get the settings of her own user account.

 #### Response data